Seeing a West End show in London needn't break the bank. Here are some tips on how to score cheap London theater tickets.

 05 of 12

 Check the Official London Theatre website for special offers from the industry body that represents London theaters.
 Sign up for their newsletter to help you choose a show and to check the bargains before your trip to London.

 06 of 12

-I was amazed to find out that The Royal Court Theatre in Sloane Square (Chelsea) offers standing tickets for just 10p.
+The Royal Court Theatre in Sloane Square (Chelsea) offers standing tickets for just 10p.
 A limited number of tickets go on sale an hour before performances at the Jerwood Theatre Downstairs.
 Tickets are only available in person and are restricted to one per person.
 Each ticket offers a 'restricted view' and they're subject to availability.

 07 of 12